 8. SOUVLAKI – GREECE

-If you have ever eaten a good souvlaki, it is impossible to forget how it tastes like.
+If you have ever eaten a good Souvlaki, you will know its hard to forget.
 Fortunately, Greece is full of souvlaki places and they are super cheap!
-Souvlaki is basically chunks of meat – either pork or chicken and occasionally beef on skewers and grilled on the fire.
-Usually fries, grilled vegetables, and some tzatziki – drained yogurt mixed with garlic and freshly sliced cucumber- on the side.
+Souvlaki is basically chunks of meat – either pork or chicken and occasionally beef on skewers that are grilled on the fire.
+It is usually accompanied with fries, grilled vegetables, and some tzatziki – which is strained yogurt mixed with garlic and freshly sliced cucumber.
 When looking for the best souvlaki, never look for fancy places.
-Always choose on home-cooking and kind of shabby places – because they will have the best one.
-Leivadia is still a hidden place in the middle of a touristic city, try their pork souvlaki and make sure you remember every bite.
+Always choose the places that look like they make home-cooked souvlaki or the kind of shabby places – because they will have the best ones!
+Leivadia is a hidden place in the middle of the other tourist traps in Athens, try their pork souvlaki and make sure you enjoy every bite.